An organ and piano concert celebrating the work of J.S. Bach. Free and open to the public.

 Featuring Joseph Genualdi, violin and Richard Wilson, piano.

 Local Hudson Valley artists celebrate Vassar’s unique architecture and landscapes.
 Opening Reception June 1, 5:00–6:30 p.m.

 A Library exhibition marking the 100th anniversary of the publication of Jean Toomer’s novel Cane.
 Curated by students in ENGL 319 during the fall 2022 semester.
-The show draws on printed works from the Archives & Special Collections Library.
-An exhibition catalogue accompanies the show.

 How do artists help us see or shape the past and future?
 Works ranging from Matthew Vassar’s initial bequest in 1864 to the Loeb’s most recent gifts and acquisitions will cluster in visual dialogues thematizing past, present, and future as categories in constant states of flux and transformation.